nrfconnect/sdk-nrf/samples/nrf9160/aws_fota/README.rst

 Use LTE Link Monitor to write the certificates to the kit:
    The nRF Connect `LTE Link Monitor`_ provides a certificate manager that you can use to store the certificates on your kit:

-   1. Make sure that you have the AT client sample programmed on your kit.
+   1. Make sure that you have the :ref:`at_host_sample` sample programmed on your kit.
    #.
 Put the modem in offline state.
    #.
 Paste the three certificates into the respective fields.
    #.
 Choose a security tag.